-Most goals in life are achievable with a plan, so let’s create a plan that will:
+Most goals in life are achievable with a plan, so let’s create a plan that:

-- Show you where you can cut back so you can begin to save money.
+- Shows you where you can cut back so you can start saving money.

-- Create a buffer between what you owe and what you earn.
+- Creates a buffer between what you owe and what you earn.

-- Reduce the amount you spend on bills and other expenditures
+- Reduces the amount you spend on bills and other expenditures

 You’ll start by creating a zero-based budget.
 A zero-based budget simply means that your monthly income minus your monthly expenses must equal zero.